online business

 4. Don’t try to do everything

-Social media has a significant role to play in modern life, and online businesses can capitalise on this by developing social media accounts and paying for adverts that drive traffic to their website.
-However, imminentbusiness suggests that many social media platforms available, it can become overwhelming for a small business to keep up with the demands.
-So, avoid spreading yourself too thinly in 2020 by focusing only on the big three: Twitter, Facebook, and Instagram.
+Social media plays a significant role in modern life, and online businesses can capitalize on this by developing social media accounts and paying for adverts that drive traffic to their website.
+However, imminent business suggests that it can become overwhelming for a small business to keep up with the demands of the many social media platforms available.
+So, avoid spreading yourself too thin in 2020 by focusing only on the big three: Twitter, Facebook, and Instagram.

 5. Never knowingly undersell

-When starting a business, it is easy to undersell your product (or service) in an attempt to make quick sales.
-However, this can have major disadvantages, especially as customers come to expect the same low prices in the future.
+When starting a business, it is easy to undersell your product (or service) to make quick sales.
+However, this can have significant disadvantages, especially as customers come to expect the same low prices in the future.
 If you are a freelancer, it can be challenging to increase your rates when you have offered lower prices in the past.
-So, when you are deciding product/service price points, ensure that you are taking into account all costs associated with production and that you will be paying for your own time fairly.
+So, when deciding product/service price points, ensure that you are taking into account all costs associated with production and that you will be paying fairly for your own time.

 6. Offer competitions

 Nothing creates social media buzz for an online business like a competition.
 Offering a competition is an excellent way of generating user participation and getting people talking about your website.
 Make sure the competition is worth people’s time, though!
-If you are only offering the winner a 10% off coupon, people will probably not be commenting, sharing and liking your social media content or links to the competition.
+If you only offer the winner a 10% off coupon, people will probably not comment, share, or like your social media content or links to the competition.